 Find Cheap Homeowners Insurance Quotes in Your Area

-It’s possible for your home insurance to go up after you make a claim.
-Whether your premiums rise depends on what type of claim you make, your claim history and an assessment of your property.
-Chances are greater that your home insurance rates will go up after a claim if you have made liability claims in the past, own a property with a history of claims or live in an area that experiences frequent severe weather.
+Your home insurance rate may go up after you make a claim.
+Whether your premium rises depends on what type of claim you make, your claims history and an assessment of your property.
+It’s more likely that your home insurance rate will go up after a claim if you have made liability claims in the past, if you own a property with a history of claims or if you live in an area that experiences frequent severe weather.

 How much do home insurance premiums increase after a claim?

 The amount your premium increases after a claim depends on the nature of the claim and your claims history.

 For instance, making a single liability claim, which can often be expensive, tends to raise your rates much more than a single dwelling or personal property claim.
 However, your insurer may also impose a substantial increase if you make multiple nonliability claims over a short period of time.

 Rates may also change depending on the number of claims that come from your surrounding region, as large-scale weather events and other regional issues often result in increases.